Back to blog

 Implicit signals: Did the user ask a follow-up? (suggests incomplete answer) Did they copy the response? (suggests useful content) Did they book a consultation after? (suggests high-value interaction)

+High-scored traces form the basis of our fine-tuning dataset.
+We filter by quality, curate for diversity and coverage, remove PII, and train domain-specific models that bake in the response style, Australian English conventions, and professional guardrails that define Atlas’s personality.
 This closes the loop: user interactions generate traces, traces are scored, high-quality examples become training data, improved models serve future users.

-10. Sidecar Pattern: Progressive Signal Updates
+9. The Sidecar Pattern: Progressive Signal Accumulation

 The sidecar holds multiple data sections, each updated independently: